-He is frequently instructed by the Home Office to draft grounds for immigration judicial reviews in the Upper Tribunal and Court of Appeal.
+He is frequently instructed by the Home Office to draft grounds for immigration judicial reviews in the Upper Tribunal and Court of Appeal, and on claims arising out of alleged false imprisonment in immigration detention.

 John regularly appears in the Crown Court to resist appeals against firearms licensing decisions.
 His military experience gives him particular insight into the technical issues that can arise.